Designoper/rick-morty/README.md

 ## Overview

 Our web app provides comprehensive information about all characters from the popular show, Rick and Morty.
-Leveraging the show's API, the app fetches and displays a variety of character data tranformed from the original JSON format, including name, picture, status, gender, species, and more.
+Leveraging the show's API, the app fetches and displays a variety of character data transformed from the original JSON format, including name, picture, status, gender, species, and more.

 Users can utilize the search bar to filter characters by name.
-As users scroll through the results (20 per request), the app automatically fetches the next 20 characters for a seamless browsing experience.
+As users scroll through the results (20 per request), they will find a button to load more, if there's a next page.

 ## Technology Stack